 4. The different type of radiators available

-The gorgeous brushed steel and polished finishes that can be achieved using stainless steel are a good choice for aesthetic purposes – but they’re also water-resistant too.
+Brushed steel and polished finishes can be achieved by using stainless steel which is water-resistant too.

 Another thing to note about the type of material you choose is that glossy surfaces don’t emit as much heat as matte surfaces so bear this in mind when looking for high heat output.